 Purpose and Goals

-The Campus Zero Waste Program Bicycle route was established to service isolated recycling sites in a manner representing an efficient and eco-friendly use of financial, capital, human and natural resources.
+The UO Zero Waste Program Bicycle route was established to service isolated recycling sites in a manner representing an efficient and eco-friendly use of financial, capital, human and natural resources.
 The successful implementation of the route has saved the Program and the University labor costs, motor vehicle maintenance, and fossil fuel consumption.

 These savings have been achieved through a combination of careful planning and the dedication of the student recyclers assigned to the route.
 We are committed to the continued success and future expansion of the bicycle route.
 We ask that all student recyclers assigned bicycle routes contribute to this success through: 1.)
 A commitment to the goals of this project; 2.)
 An acceptance of the responsibilities inherent in it; and 3.)
 A willingness to evaluate the route for potential improvements and to communicate those ideas to the Student Recycling Coordinator.
 And, of course, a willingness to work hard and in a highly professional manner is crucial.

 The following material is written for our student recyclers assigned to the bicycle route, and is intended convey the Program's expectations of them